agustibr/atomicules.github.com/_posts/2010-10-08-im-slightly-in-love-and-if-im-really-honest.markdown

 - pictures
 ---
-I'm slightly in love, and if I'm really honest about it, probably more so with the packaging than the porridge (although the cranberry & raspberry one is _nice_).
+I'm slightly in love, and if I'm really honest about it, probably more so with the packaging than the porridge (although the cranberry &amp; raspberry one is _nice_).